 SEPTIC SYSTEM: Septic tanks are an environmentally friendly alternative to sewer systems.
 As the public has become more aware of the need to protect the environment, properties with septic tanks are growing in popularity with eco-minded homebuyers.

-A septic system is a concrete or steel tank that’s installed underground outside of a property.
+A septic tank system is a concrete or steel tank that’s installed underground outside of a property.
 Wastewater goes in one side and filters out the other side into a drain field.
 Septic systems pump and treat water without energy or chemicals, and used water is returned to the aquifer.

 For a home in a remote area, connecting to a sewer system would be costly, and can only be done if there are existing sewage lines nearby – which makes septic a great option.